-First and foremost ObamaCare is and always will be seen as “BIG Government” by Modern Conservatives: This is probably the most important thing for the average American to understand.
-Facts aside, no matter what Medicaid, Medicare, Social Security, the Affordable Care Act and other federal “social safety net programs” accomplish (or don’t accomplish) they will always be “BIG government”.
-That means they get hit with the repeal argument by Conservative’s regardless of performance.
-They will always be a matter for the state and not Uncle Sam, period.
+First and foremost the ACA or ObamaCare is seen as “BIG Government” by Many Conservatives: This is probably the most important thing for the average American to understand.
+Facts aside, no matter what Medicaid, Medicare, Social Security, the Affordable Care Act and other federal “social safety net programs” accomplish (or don’t accomplish) they will always be “BIG government.”
+That means they will always be seen a matter for the state and not Uncle Sam.

-There is no debate, there is only ideology.
-There is no compromise, there is only repeal.
-To the modern Conservative (not the traditional Washington Republican) government spending, taxation, and regulation is not American and therefore Federal social safety programs can never be accepted ideologically.
-Since the argument is emotional and ideological, there is little room to debate the facts (of course, to be fair, this can often be true of modern Liberals too).
+To the modern Conservative (not the traditional Washington Republican) government spending, taxation, and regulation are not American and therefore Federal social safety programs can never be accepted ideologically.
+The argument is emotional and ideological, there is little room to debate the facts (of course, to be fair, this can often be true of modern Liberals too).

-Social Safety net programs and other social reforms taken on a federal level be it the New Deal, the Great Society Programs, or “President Obama’s change-o-rama” (do we have a name for this?) are the red-headed-step-children of America.
+Social Safety net programs and other social reforms taken on a federal level, whether it is the New Deal, the Great Society Programs, or “President Obama’s change-o-rama” (do we have a name for this?) are the red-headed-step-children of America.
 Each was passed by a Liberal with a massive push-back from the right.

 Lastly this author would like to note that while Congress may be fighting an ideological battle, for most of the other 320,000 million Americans, THIS IS ABOUT HEALTHCARE.
 Politics aside, people just want to be able to take care of their families.
 Don’t lose sight of the fact that individual liberty depends upon a person’s ability to contribute to society.
 And a person’s ability to contribute to society depends upon things like health, education, food, and housing.

-Anyway, all that aside, the facts we do have say the PPACA is working (phew) and they also say the PPACA includes some spending, more bureaucracy, and a few missteps.
-Here is the breakdown of that:
+Anyway, all that aside, the facts we have say the PPACA is workin and they also say the PPACA includes some spending, more bureaucracy, and a few missteps.
+Here is the breakdown.

 ObamaCare is working for the middle class: 16.4 million enrolled in the Marketplace or have stayed on their parents private health plan.